The Oak Processionary Moth (Thaumetopoea processionea) is a pest that lives on oak trees and poses a risk to human and animal health.

 Advice for contractors

-Regulations are in place which affects how contractors working with Oak trees should be handling material within the Oak Processionary Moth affected areas.
+Regulations are in place which affect how contractors working with Oak trees should be handling material within the Oak Processionary Moth affected areas.